EdgedesignCZ/TexyBundle/README.md

 Then, there are 3 types of settings.
 - 'allowed' is used for setting enabled modules via calls like `$texy->allowed[$moduleName] = true/false`
 - 'module' is for passing settings to module, it will be translated in call similar to this: `$texy->$moduleName.'Module'->$parameter = $settings`
-- 'variables' is the most powerful settings, it practically enables you to do everything.
+- 'variables' is the most powerful settings, it enables you to do almost everything.
 It is translated into following call: `$texy->$variableName = $variableValue`

 In values, you can use asterisk sign (*), which will be translated to constant Texy::ALL and dash sign (-), which translates to Texy::NONE.